What is beta thalassemia?

 What causes beta thalassemia?

-Beta thalassemia is caused by flawed or missing genes.
-There are several types:
+Beta thalassemia is caused by damaged or missing genes.
+Two specific genes are involved.

 Beta thalassemia minor or thalassemia trait.
-Only one gene is defective.
+Only one gene is damaged.
 This causes less severe anemia.
-It is further divided into:
+People with this type have

 - Thalassemia minima.
-A person has few or no symptoms.
+There are few or no symptoms.

 - Thalassemia intermedia.
-A person has moderate to severe anemia.
+This causes moderate to severe anemia.

 What are the symptoms of beta thalassemia?

-Symptoms of beta thalassemia will vary, based on which type of the disorder is inherited.
+Different people will have different symptoms, based on which type of the disorder

 - Having a poor appetite